brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 but with different orbits due to the causes they mention.
-However, it is true that, if the faint branch is caused by the L1p1w as proposed in Peñarrubia+10, there should be some metallicity difference between branches.**
+However, it is true that, if the faint branch is caused by the L1p1w as proposed in Peñarrubia+10, there should be some metallicity difference between branches. iv) IF indeed bright and faint are ejected simultaneously, this MUST increase the mass estimates of the dwarf.
+But the velocity dispersion of the stream and the properties of its remnant would then be at odds with the higher mass... right?**

-"Younger stellar populations might be realistically assumed to be more tightly bound than older populations, which have had more time to diffuse outward in the dwarf.
+*"Younger stellar populations might be realistically assumed to be more tightly bound than older populations, which have had more time to diffuse outward in the dwarf.
 Motivated by the presence of such population gradients within other Galactic dSphs (e.g., Tolstoy et al.